lrmulkayhee/groov-sync-silent-disco/README.md

-# Groove Sync Silent Disco 🎶
+# GroovSync Silent Disco 🎶

-## Groove Sync Silent Disco Overview
+## GroovSync Silent Disco Overview

-Groove Sync Silent Disco is a **web application** that allows users to create and join synchronized music sessions.
+GroovSync Silent Disco is a **web application** that allows users to create and join synchronized music sessions.
 Users can connect their **Spotify** or **Apple Music** accounts, browse their music libraries, and enjoy a shared musical experience with friends.

 ---